 On Valentines Day 2018, the band release Glue, a heartwarming new single to raise money for valuable music therapy for dementia patients, in partnership with the Methodist Homes Association charity.

-We are delighted to announce that JOY, a male duo who combine intricate songwriting with imaginative harmonies, reminiscent of a dynamic modern take on the likes of Simon & Garfunkel will be joining Orchestral Orchestra at the start of the evening.
-After making an impression in the local area, JOY have released their debut single ‘Rivers’ with the intention of releasing more music in 2018.
+Joining Occasional Orchestra to get the evening off to a flying start will be JOY, who combine intricate songwriting with imaginative harmonies, reminiscent of a dynamic modern take on the likes of Simon & Garfunkel.
+After making a strong impression in the local area, JOY have released their debut single ‘Rivers’ with the intention of releasing more music in 2018.